stevengarcia2132/WebScrape-Amazon/README.md

 # WebScrape-Amazon
+The index.html file is all the html code for the amazon page of which im scraping from.
+In this case it was the top motivational self-help books, but it can be any page on the amazon website that lists all the result for a product.

 The work.py file is the first file i started when creating this project.
 It contains all the code to scrape the values i wanted and placed them into a json file.
 I executed this file many times after i saved the second page of products as the index file.
 Every time I moved from product page one to product page two I edited one of the last lines of the work.py file and added 'data2.json'.
 If I was on the 7th page of the amazon website that line would read 'data7.json'.

 The beginning of the Cleaning.pynb contains code to read every json file I in my downloads folder and adding all the values to a dataframe.
 The json files are created in the work.py file.
 Once all the values are added to the data frame I converted some of the values to numbers so they are ready for analysis.